 - These digital banks will only be able to process payments to certain countries.
 In our case, we hired a contractor in Belarus and it is effectively impossible to pay them.
 The only solution seems to be to basically fly to Estonia and try to open a “traditional bank” account, which is very unlikely to be approved by the bank as we have no physical presence in the country.
 This might seem minor, but it is limiting in terms of paying suppliers/providers and team members, so it can be quite a major nuisance.

-All in all, running a company via the e-residency program has been, for us, the perfect setup for a remote team and a service-based business.
-Hassle-free and financially advantageous, with some limitations, as would of course be the case with any other option.
+All in all, running a company via the e-residency in Estonia program has been, for us, the perfect setup for a remote team and a service-based business.
+Hassle-free and financially advantageous, with some limitations, as would, of course, be the case with any other option.

 We hope this helps your entrepreneurial journey, let us know if you have any questions.

 Disclaimer: I am not affiliated with the e-Residency program and will not be rewarded if one of our blog readers becomes an e-Resident.
 What I am: a huge fan of location independence, sustainability & progressive governments, tired of bureaucracy and definitely curious to see what the future of business looks like.